aykutyardim/salesstats-aykuty/README.md

 ```
 ### `SubStatistic`

-- Used to group statistics according to sale seconds values
+- Used to group statistics according to second values of sale request time
 ```
 {
     Double totalAmount;